saturncloud/prefect-saturn/CONTRIBUTING.md

 python setup.py develop
 ```

+NOTE: If you have previously `pip install`'d `prefect-saturn`, some steps in this project might not work for you.
+Run `pip uninstall -y prefect-saturn` to remove any `pip install`'d versions.

 ## Testing

 Every commit to this repository is tested automatically using continuous integration (CI).
 All CI checks must pass to for a pull request to be accepted.